Tobias Forge: Personal life

 Forge grew up in a predominantly Christian environment, where he was exposed to Christian teachings, films, and stories about Jesus from a young age.
-He stated that, during his adolescence, he "unquestionably [threw his] hands into the hands of Satan," citing his experiences with both a strict stepmother and a strict religious schoolteacher, which led him to feel alienated and ultimately embrace Satanism as a rebellious response to what he perceived as the oppressive ideologies of certain Christians.
-In keeping with his interest in Satanism, Forge does not identify as an atheist or anti-religious.
+Forge does not identify as an atheist or anti-religious.

 His brother Sebastian, who was thirteen years his senior, had a large influence on him and introduced him to film and music such as Siouxsie and the Banshees, Kim Wilde, Rainbow, Kiss, and Mötley Crüe at a very young age.
 Sebastian died from heart disease on 12 March 2010, the same day that Ghost released their first demo songs online.

 Forge is married and the father of fraternal twins, a son named Morris and a daughter named Minou, born in 2008.
 Minou sings in "Ashes", the opening track to Prequelle.
 Morris is featured on Ghost's cover of the Metallica song "Enter Sandman", which Forge recorded to support Camp Aranu'tiq, a summer camp for transgender youths.

 Forge is a member of the Swedish Order of Freemasons.